 Coronary artery disease: The coronary arteries supply blood and nutrients to the heart.
-Coronary artery disease causes the arteries to progressively become blocked from plaque containing cholesterol and fibrous tissue.
+Coronary artery disease causes the arteries to become blocked from plaque containing cholesterol and fibrous tissue.
 This reduces the blood supply to the heart and therefore the amount of oxygen reaching the heart muscle.
-The pain associated with this is referred to as angina.
+The pain associated with this is called angina.